 Is Emotional Distress the Same as Pain and Suffering?

 Louisiana law provides for pain and suffering—emotional distress after an injuring accident because of the negligence, recklessness or intentional misconduct of another—and may include recovery for the following but is not limited to this list:

 - Loss of enjoyment/quality of life

 - Anguish over disfigurement, amputation or paralysis.

-When a claim or lawsuit is filed for financial recovery or “compensatory damages,” the injuring party may be compelled or ordered to pay the injured person for both their physical injuries and their emotional harm.
+When you file a claim or lawsuit for financial recovery or “compensatory damages,” the injuring party may be compelled or ordered to pay the injured person for both their physical injuries and their emotional harm.

 To successfully win a monetary recovery for pain and suffering, the injured person’s psychological distress must be severe, debilitating and render a person unable to carry on as they did before the injury.

 It’s vitally important that when you visit a doctor for your injury, you should also share your troubling psychological symptoms.
-Ideally, you should seek specialized psychiatric or psychological care to be evaluated and diagnosed for your post-injury emotional problems.
+Ideally, you should seek specialized psychiatric or psychological care.
+These types of doctors can better evaluate and diagnose your post-injury emotional problems.
 Of course, it’s not nearly enough to tell an insurance company or judge that you’re upset about your accident, and the more evidence you can produce of your emotional distress, the stronger such a claim will be.
 Because emotional wounds are invisible, it’s critical that your issues are medically documented if you hope to win any monetary settlement separate from your physical recovery.